ruby-course-may-2014/homework2/README.md

 This is a completely optional task to those who are brave.

 Deploy to Heroku by following the same process as we did on the lesson.
 You may also need to install [Heroku toolbelt](https://toolbelt.heroku.com).
 The commands heroku create, `heroku run`, `heroku logs`, and `heroku open` may be useful.

-You will submit the URI of your deployed Heroku app in a text file with no other contents.